abdul-abdi/karibu/app/interact/INTERACT.md

 ## Overview

-The Karibu Interact feature provides a comprehensive interface for connecting with and testing deployed smart contracts on the Hedera Testnet.
-This guide explains how to effectively use all interaction capabilities to explore, analyze, and interact with any smart contract deployed on Hedera.
+The Karibu Interact feature provides a comprehensive interface for connecting with and testing deployed smart contracts on supported Testnets (currently Hedera Testnet).
+This guide explains how to effectively use all interaction capabilities to explore, analyze, and interact with any smart contract deployed on these networks.

 ## 🚀 Quick Start

 1. Navigate to the Interact page in Karibu
 2. Enter your contract address (supports multiple formats):
-   - Hedera format: `0.0.1234567`
+   - Contract ID format (e.g., Hedera): `0.0.1234567`
    - EVM format: `0x742f4f7549B39666d7A55b3d5316e7e5dcC86944`
    - Numeric format: `1234567`
 3. The system will automatically:
-   - Verify the contract's existence on Hedera Testnet
+   - Verify the contract's existence on the connected Testnet
    - Analyze the contract's bytecode to identify functions
    - Generate an interactive interface for all contract functions
    - Display contract metadata and state information